whoamilittl3fish/portfolio/README.md

 # Portfolio

 This is my source portfolio.
+(Viet Khoa, also name as zoskisk).

 #### Some information
-It runs via vite and expose port 8080 on local machine.
+This portfolio runs on Nginx (port 80 inside the container) and exposes port 8080 to your local machine.

 ## How to running this